 Some things to note:

-- We cover “local” stories that are happening in Cardiff and South Wales.
-We don’t report UK or international stories, unless there is a local dimension to them.
+- We cover “local” stories that are happening in Cardiff and the area immediately around it i.e. Penarth, Barry etc. We don’t report wider Wales, UK or international stories, unless there is a local dimension to them.
 So, for example, we wouldn’t report a typhoon in Japan but we might report how the Japanese community in Cardiff is collecting food and money to help people who have been affected.
+We wouldn’t report on a protest about a school closing in Carmarthen even if the protest is happening in Cardiff Bay, because this isn’t a story about Cardiff.

 - We try not to report student stories.
 Your stories should be about “real” people — members of the public, not your fellow students.
 It is too easy to persuade fellow students to help you with stories.
 You need to develop the confidence to talk to people from all walks of life.
 This is why Cathays isn’t a patch — it’s full of students…